-The General Hypnotherapy Standards Council (GHSC) states hypnosis is: ‘Healing by trance state, or an altered state of awareness, is among the oldest phenomena known to man.
-It can be seen, one form or another, in virtually every culture throughout the world’.
+The General Hypnotherapy Standards Council (GHSC) states the following in regard to hypnosis: “Healing by trance state, or an altered state of awareness, is among the oldest phenomena known to man.
+It is found, in one form or another, in virtually every culture throughout the world”.

 NLP – Neuro-Linguistic Programming

 In the 1970s a cutting-edge theory called neuro-linguistic programming (NLP) was developed by Richard Bandler, John Grinder, and their associates.
 Bandler and Grinder claimed that their theory and practice modelled the skills of various individuals including Milton Erickson.
 NLP itself is not usually considered a branch of hypnotism, although many hypnotherapists employ its use in order to help themselves communicate more effectively with their clients, and also to help their clients communicate more effectively with themselves.

 NLP techniques are used by many large businesses in sales force and customer service training.